Choosing a new dog

 Assess Your Activity Level

 Your daily activity level is a crucial factor.
-If you’re an active person who enjoys outdoor activities like hiking or running, consider high-energy breeds such as Labrador Retrievers, Border Collies, or Australian Shepherds.
+If you’re an active person who enjoys outdoor activities like hiking or running, consider high-energy breeds such as Labrador Retrievers, Border Collies, or Australian Shepherds or Barbets.
 These dogs thrive on exercise and mental stimulation.
 Conversely, if you prefer a more relaxed lifestyle, breeds like Bulldogs or Basset Hounds may be better suited for you, as they require less physical activity.

 Consider Space and Living Environment